RevisitingSSI/RevisitingSSI.com/_pages/index.md

 - **Email announcement list:**
    - [https://www.blockchaincommons.com/subscribe/#ssi-tenth-anniversary](https://www.blockchaincommons.com/subscribe/#ssi-tenth-anniversary)

 New participants must join one of these channels to receive meeting invitations.
 If you cannot attend either kickoff meeting, join the Signal group to connect with Working Circles forming after the meeting.
+See ["Join Us"](/join/) for more invitation on participation.

 ## Timeline & Milestones